damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 1. Product Hunt
 2. Tumblr
-3. HackerNews
+3. Hacker News
 4. Reddit

 We use [notify.ly](https://notify.ly/)  to track and pipe these mentions to the mentions-of-gitlab channel.

-We also funnel all comments on our [blog posts](https://about.gitlab.com/blog-posts) and any mention of GitLab on [Lobsters](https://lobste.rs/) to this channel using [zappier](https://zapier.com/).
+We also funnel all comments on our [blog posts](https://about.gitlab.com/blog-posts) and any mention of GitLab on [Lobsters](https://lobste.rs/) to this channel using [zapier](https://zapier.com/).

 ## Specific channels